Push API Tutorial 1: Manage Public Content

 Consequently, you may have to wait a few minutes before the item you just added becomes available in your source.

-Step 4: (Optional) Validate the Indexing Status of the Item
+Step 4: Validate the Indexing Status of the Item

-A simple way to validate whether the item you added in step 3 has been processed by the Coveo indexing pipeline is to perform queries to get the content of the source you created in step 1 at regular intervals until the item appears in your query results.
+To validate whether the item you added in step 3 has been processed by the Coveo indexing pipeline, perform queries to get the content of the source you created in step 1 at regular intervals until the item appears in your query results.

-Use the Search API to query your source as follows (see Perform a Simple Query):
+To do so, create a second API key that has the Execute queries privilege.
+Use the Search API to query your source as follows (see Perform a simple query):

 {